JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 ---
 title: "Team Construction Pitfalls"
 date: "2021-01-11T11:11:11.117Z"
-description: "How misbalanced or poorly positioned teams hurt themselves technically in both the short and long term."
+description: "How misbalanced or poorly positioned teams restrict their developers in both the short and long term."
 ---

 **TODO: IMAGE**